THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 This is one of those places which is a Signature Dining Experience so if you have the Disney Dining Plan this will take up two of your credits.
 We think that it is worth while spending that extra credit as Jiko is one of the best restaurants in Disney World.
 If you have the Tables of Wonderland card there is a 20% discount.

-We love the ambiance pretty much every where in Disney’s Animal Kingdom Lodge.
+We love the atmosphere pretty much everywhere in Disney's Animal Kingdom Lodge.
 You may have noticed that we keep mentioning it!
-It is difficult to have favorites at Disney World, but if we absolutely had to make a choice of where to stay at Walt Disney World it would most likely be Disney’s Animal Kingdom Lodge.
+It is difficult to have favorites at Disney World, but if we absolutely had to make a choice of where to stay at Walt Disney World it would most likely be Disney's Animal Kingdom Lodge.

 Jiko is African themed, but in a very Disney way.
 Think the Lion King and you are getting the right idea.
 The cuisine is described by Disney as being African, Indian and Mediterranean.
 We are not sure just how you blend so many fundamentally different cuisines together, but it certainly works for us.